This article explains how to roll an existing service agreement over to a new agreement that includes the same categories and line items.

-- Click on the Save button.
-This will create a new version of the service agreement with a Draft status.
+- This will create a new version of the service agreement.

-Amounts that were overclaimed on the previous agreement will show negative values under Allocated to Services, Quantity and Total.
+Amounts that were overclaimed on the previous agreement will show $0.00 values under Allocated to Services, Quantity and Total.
 You may need to adjust the allocation for those services.

-If you are rolling over a block service agreement remember also to check the details of any funded clients.
+If you're rolling over a block service agreement, you can also click on the Funded Clients tab to check the details of your funded clients or to add new funded clients.

-- Once you've included all of the required categories and line items on your new agreement, you can finalise the agreement by generating a quote and capturing the client's approval.
+- For NDIS, individual grant and other agreements, once you've included all of the required categories and items, you can finalise the agreement by generating a quote and capturing the client's approval.